 (b) A person responsible for the child’s welfare is guilty of a Class H felony if that person has knowledge that another person intends to cause, is causing or has intentionally or recklessly caused bodily harm to the child and is physically and emotionally capable of taking action which will prevent the bodily harm from occurring or being repeated, fails to take that action and the failure to act exposes the child to an unreasonable risk of bodily harm by the other person or facilitates the bodily harm to the child that is caused by the other person.

 Children often have credibility issues.
 Sometimes they’re lying.
 Other times they might not remember exactly what happened.
-Our defense lawyers have worked on other cases where the child intentionally lied to put a step-parent in jail.
+Our criminal defense lawyers have worked on other cases where the child intentionally lied to put a step-parent in jail.
 Thorough investigation usually weeds out these issues and allows us to prepare a solid defense to your case.
 In other cases, law enforcement may have acted improperly.
 No matter the issue, we will dig it out and prepare your defense.

 Not all criminal defense firms provide physical abuse of a child defense.
 Van Severen Law Office does.
 We focus on providing our clients the best criminal defense in Wisconsin.
 Our client testimonials discuss the positive results that we’ve achieved for clients facing charges just like yours.